WiproOpenSource/openapphack/README.md

 Openapphack leverages vagrant, ansible and yeoman to do this.

-The goal is to get a collection of fully functional , customizable apps working on the openapphack-vm  that can be customized by tweaking just a set of plain yaml files.
+The goal is to get a collection of fully functional , customizable apps working on the openapphack-vm from a set of plain yaml files.

 #### What is OpenAppHack Project?

-An **OpenAppHack Project** is a repository forked from the openapphack-vm repository.
+An **OpenAppHack Project** is a repository forked from the [openapphack-vm](https://github.com/WiproOpenSourcePractice/openapphack-vm) to your github organization or individual namespace.

 You need to make use of the openapphack ansible roles and openapphack yoeman generators and build an impressive fully functional opensource application.

-Openapphack is also the Top level Repository for all openapphack repositories
+#### Openapphack repositories

 The others repositories used by the openapphack project are: